ajamesl/ajamesl/README.md

 ## Who is Arjuna?

-I'm a Data Scientist with a PhD in Physics from the University of Oxford, possessing a strong foundation in data, deep learning, and model development:

-+ Skilled at rapidly adapting to new domains.

-+ Excel in interdisciplinary environments.

-+ Passionate about applying scientific rigour to solve real-world business challenges.
+I'm a Data Scientist focused on distilling noisy, high-dimensional datasets into strategic insights.
+Leveraging an Oxford PhD in Physics and a background in complex atmospheric modelling to bridge scientific rigour and business impact.
+Proficient in Python and SQL with a focus on delivering predictive and interpretable machine learning solutions that drive business value.

 ---